-This section on mental health needs focuses on those children who have already become mentally unwell, have a condition such as autism or hyperactivity which may impair their ability to thrive and learn without further support or adjustment being made by schools, or are on the threshold of being mentally unwell.
+This section on mental health needs focuses on those children or young people who have already become mentally unwell, or are on the threshold of being mentally unwell.

-It includes information on the different conditions that might affect children, the behaviours that school staff might see that could indicate a child is struggling, and the strategies that school staff can employ to support them.
+It includes information on the different conditions that might affect children and young people, the behaviours that school staff might see that could indicate a student is struggling, and the strategies that school staff can employ to support them.

 These strategies include:

-- helping to build all children’s and/or prevent further escalation of poor mental health
+- helping to build all children and young people’s resilience and/or prevent further escalation of poor mental health

-- helping children and families get the support they need
+- helping students and families get the support they need

-- supporting children so that they can continue to achieve and learn even when they are struggling or unwell.
+- supporting children and young people so that they can continue to achieve and learn even when they are struggling or unwell.